queerlyyourspodcast/queerlyyourspodcast.github.io/about/index.md

 ## About the Podcast
 <i>Two queer, trans, and polyamorous folks share how they have built their relationship over time, and how you can build yours, too.</i>
 Queerly Yours is a podcast about the tender, complicated, and fascinating ways that people create and maintain their relationships with partners, friends, and family.
 Co-hosts Angela and Naomi discuss their own relationship histories and experiences, as well as drawing on perspectives, questions, and topic suggestions from their audience.
-You can submit your own questions and topic suggestions to the show's twitter
-<a href="https://twitter.com/queerlyyourspod">twitter</a>, or by emailing the hosts at <a href="queerlyyours@protonmail.com">queerlyyours@protonmail.com</a>.
+You can submit your own questions and topic suggestions to the show's <a href="https://twitter.com/queerlyyourspod">twitter</a>, or by emailing the hosts at <queerlyyours@protonmail.com>.

 ## Meet the Co-Hosts